Strontium Dog: Supporting cast

 In both the original series and the revival, Alpha frequently encounters or works alongside members of a mutant family.
 All members, male and female, are identical in appearance, personality and dress sense.
-They all hail from one town called Stixville on the planet Freedonia and are highly hostile to outsiders.
+They all hail from one town called Stixville on the colony of Freedonia and are highly hostile to outsiders.
 They often appear as antagonists to Alpha but at times they have work alongside him.
 However, they usually betray him at some point, showing only the slightest loyalty to other Stix.
 There is said to be only one good Stix, Father Phineas who is a Catholic priest, a genuinely good and kind person and thus unmentionable around the rest of the Clan.